On the finiteness of the classifying space of diffeomorphisms of reducible three manifolds: Introduction

 \subsection{Acknowledgment}

-The author was partially supported by NSF grants DMS-2113828, a grant from the Simons Foundation (41000919, SN) and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No 682922).
-He thanks Sander Kupers and Andrea Bianchi for their comments on the first draft of this paper.
+The author was partially supported by NSF grants DMS-2113828 and CAREER Grant DMS-2239106, a grant from the Simons Foundation (41000919, SN), and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 682922).
+He thanks Sander Kupers and Andrea Bianchi for their helpful comments on an earlier draft of this paper.
+The author is also very grateful to the referee for numerous valuable suggestions and constructive criticism that significantly improved the clarity and accuracy of the manuscript.
+Despite the author's delay over the years in revising the paper, the referee's exceptional dedication and thoughtful feedback were both helpful and encouraging in bringing the rough first draft to its published form.